Counting Lines with Vinberg's algorithm: Sections at a single fiber Sigma

-We make the following assumptions (which are proved separately): \roster \item each section to be added intersects exactly one of $a_1,\ldots,a_N$; \item for each $1\le i\le N$, all sections $s\in\sec a_i$ are pairwise disjoint. \endroster The algorithm computing large sets of sections at~$\fiber$ has $N$ levels, starting from the graph $\graph_0:=\Sigma$.
+We make the following assumptions (proved separately in the main text): \roster \item each section to be added intersects exactly one of $a_1,\ldots,a_N$; \item for each $1\le i\le N$, all sections $s\in\sec a_i$ are pairwise disjoint. \endroster The algorithm computing large sets of sections at~$\fiber$ has $N$ levels, one for each line $a_i\in\fiber$, starting from the graph $\graph_0:=\Sigma$.
 Each subsequent level~$k$ produces a list $\{\graph_{k}\}$ from each graph~$\graph_{k-1}$ obtained at level~$(k-1)$, and the full output is the union of these lists.